Leon Vitali: Death

-Vitali died on 19 August 2022 in Los Angeles, as announced by his family, The official social media presence for the Kubrick estate announced Vitali's death citing the incorrect date of 20 August 2022.
+Leon Vitali died on 19 August 2022 in Los Angeles, as announced by his family.
+The official social media presence for the Kubrick estate announced Vitali's death citing the incorrect date of 20 August 2022.

 Other work

 Vitali worked with filmmaker Todd Field, with whom he appeared in Eyes Wide Shut.
 Vitali is credited as "technical consultant" on Field's In the Bedroom (2001), and as "associate producer" on Field's Little Children (2006), where he also made a cameo appearance as "The Oddly Familiar Man".

 He played the apothecary in Carlo Carlei's Romeo & Juliet (2013).